-In my opinion, the deacon was brow-beating people into praying the sinner’s prayer with him, then accompanying him to church the following Sunday to make public this “commitment” and be baptized.
-The whipped look on their face told all one would ever need to know.
+From where I sat as pastor, the deacon appeared to be brow-beating people into praying the sinner’s prayer with him, then accompanying him to church the following Sunday to make public this “commitment” and be baptized.
+The whipped look on their faces told all one would ever need to know.

-So, one Sunday I asked this lady, “Do you really want to do this?
-You know, you don’t have to do it if you don’t want to.”
+So, one Sunday I asked his most recent trophy, a sad-looking lady, “Do you really want to do this?
+You know, you don’t have to be baptized if you don’t want to.”
 She said quietly that this was her choice.
 So, we baptized her and never saw her again.

-Eventually, we changed the way we received church members to make certain we were not baptizing someone’s converts but were making disciples of the Lord Jesus.
+In time, we changed the way we received church members to make certain we were not simply baptizing someone’s converts but were actually making disciples of the Lord Jesus.

-Jesus did not send us to make converts.
-He did not command anyone to make decisions.
-He did not send the church out to talk people into walking an aisle or undergoing baptism or praying some magic words.
+Jesus did not send us to make converts or church members.
+He did not command anyone to make decisions or pray a nice little prayer.
+He did not commission us to talk people into walking an aisle or undergoing baptism or getting religious.

 He commanded the church to make disciples.
 A disciple is something far different from a convert or a friend or decision.
-To be a disciple means a commitment for life.
+Becoming a disciple involves a commitment for the rest of one’s life.